takaiyuk/rust-titanic/README.md

 ## Development

-See the output of `cargo make --list-all-steps`
+See the output of `cargo make --list-all-steps`.

 ```
 cargo make --list-all-steps